maxskewes/Burger-Off/README.md

 # BURGER OFF!
 ### ©2020
-Burger Off! is an app that allows users to design burgers they wish to eat and then devour them with a "devour" button.
+Burger Off! is an app designed with [Handlebars], utilizing the database [MySql], that allows users to choose from a list of burgers or design their won.
+They may then choose to "devour" that burger which would would move it from the left side of the screen to the right.
+There, the user is presented with two options, "regurgitate" or "digest".
+"Regurgitate" moves the burger back to it's undevoured state where "digest" removes the burger from the list and deletes it from the datatbase.

 ## Technologies Utilized
 * MySQL